Fork me on GitHub

 Raises a possible notFound() error for the current path.

-partial ( path, data, callback )
+partial ( location, data )

 redirect ( )